lexa/habitrpg-mozilla/README.md

 - [ ] Implement initial welcome page, to help user find and copy his api key.
 - [ ] add active weekdays
 - [ ] show portrait on notification
-- [ ] As habitrpg servers are not so fast, stats in panel updates with some delay.
-So it's necessary to show placeholder, while data is loading.

 MILESTONES: